BubiniB/a-bards-tale/README.md

 - __Bugs__

   Bugtesting has been done directly on GitPod, since the console shows error messages immediatly.
 I have also made use of the "Problems" module on GitPod to eliminate unwanted extra whitespaces and keep track on code line length and amount of used characters per line.
+I let others play test the game, in order to see if there were any logic or story errors.

   These bugs were found during testing and have been removed:
   - I forgot to add .lower() after inputs, which resulted in that if I did not spell the valid input choice in lowercase, then it would not accept the input.